AaronAOliver/AaronAOliver.github.io/_pages/about.md

 ### Bioinformatics support
 Outside of my primary research projects, I also collaborate with wet lab biologists to integrate computational approaches into their studies.
 These contributions often extend beyond my primary niches of algal and bacterial genomics.
-These projects include investigating the [metabolic capacity of sponge microbiomes](/publications/SpongeMicrobes2020), the infection strategies of deep sea viruses, the responses of a keystone crustacean to [stresses associated with climate change](/publications/DaphniaPulicaria2022).
+These projects include investigating the [metabolic capacity of sponge microbiomes](/publications/SpongeMicrobes2020), the infection strategies of deep sea viruses, and the responses of a keystone crustacean to [stresses associated with climate change](/publications/DaphniaPulicaria2022).